leobugoni/redmine_issue_survey/README.md

     Or

-    * Change you current directory to your Redmine root directory:
+    * Change you current directory to your Redmine plugins directory:

-            cd {REDMINE_ROOT}
+            cd {REDMINE_ROOT}/plugins

       Copy the plugin from GitHub using the following commands:

             git clone git@gitlab.com:maxicredito/redmine_issue_survey.git

+2. Install kaminari gem to your redmine

+        gem install kaminari

-2. Update the Gemfile.lock file by running the following commands:
+3. Update the Gemfile.lock file by running the following commands:

         bundle install

-3. This plugin requires a migration.
+4. This plugin requires a migration.
 Run the following command to upgrade your database (make a database backup before):

         bundle exec rake redmine:plugins:migrate RAILS_ENV=production

-4. Restart Redmine.
+5. Restart Redmine.